Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

-On the special Higgs branch, however, the fields $\sigma_j$ and $\tilde{\sigma}_j$ associated with gauge nodes not lying on a loop must vanish.
-Consequently, for the special Higgs branch of the glued quiver, the only non-trivial new constraints introduced by the gluing procedure are those in \eqref{gluing_eqn} while the modifications arising from the terms in \eqref{modification} become irrelevant.
-In this situation, the vacuum equations therefore reduce to those of the two original quivers, supplemented solely by the additional gluing relations.
+On the special Higgs branch, the fields $\sigma_j$ and $\tilde{\sigma}_j$ associated with gauge nodes not lying on a loop must vanish.
+This follows directly from the structure of the vacuum equations: the $J$- and $E$-term constraints force these scalars to zero whenever the corresponding node is not part of a loop, so their vanishing is not an additional assumption but a result of the equations themselves.
+Consequently, for the special Higgs branch of the glued quiver, the modifications~\eqref{modification} are absent, and the only non-trivial new constraints introduced by the gluing procedure are the three relations~\eqref{gluing_eqn}.
+The vacuum equations therefore reduce exactly to those of the two original quivers, supplemented solely by the additional gluing relations.

 At the level of Hilbert series, this means that the $F$-flat generating function of the special Higgs branch of the glued quiver is obtained by

 where $G_{H,1}(t,x_1)$ and $G_{H,2}(t,x_2)$ are the Hilbert series of the special Higgs branches of the two original quivers, $x_1,x_2$ are the flavor fugacities for the punctures being glued.
 The gluing factor implementing the constraints~\eqref{gluing_eqn} is given by